 Establish agreements with backup suppliers and logistics providers.

-Invest in infrastructure improvements and workflow modifications to hedge against natural disasters (e.g., flood defenses, earthquake-resistant structures).
+Invest in infrastructure improvements and workflow modifications to mitigate the impact of natural disasters (e.g., flood defenses and earthquake-resistant structures).

 A cyberattack can compromise sensitive data and disrupt financial services, leading to significant reputational and financial damage.
 In this context, a BIA would evaluate the institution's cybersecurity posture and identify critical assets at risk.